 The ten-day rule for an Atlanta or Georgia DUI has changed effective July 1, 2017:

-The ten-day period after a DUI arrest is very important in Georgia and the Georgia DUI statute governing it has changed!
+The ten-day period after a Georgia DUI arrest is very important in Georgia and the Georgia DUI statute governing it has changed!
 Effective July 1, 2017, you now have 30 days to make very important decisions concerning your ability to drive while your Georgia DUI criminal case is pending in court.
 This pertains to an administrative action the officer likely initiated against your driver’s license.
-Simply stated, if you do not follow exact steps for requesting a hearing within ten business days of your arrest (or properly waive your request for a hearing by agreeing to a Georgia ignition interlock permit), in most cases, the Georgia Department of Driver Services will automatically suspend your driver’s license or privilege to drive here in Georgia effective on the 45th day after your Georgia DUI arrest.
+Simply stated, if you do not follow exact steps for requesting a hearing within 30 days of your arrest (or properly waive your request for a hearing by agreeing to a Georgia ignition interlock permit), in most cases the Georgia Department of Driver Services will automatically suspend your driver’s license or privilege to drive here in Georgia effective on the 45th day after your Georgia DUI arrest.

-There are certain circumstances that trigger the ten-day hearing request requirement.
+There are certain circumstances that trigger the 30 day hearing request requirement.
 Just because a client was not notified of the administrative action does not necessarily mean the officer did not initiate one.
-Because most clients find the ten-day hearing request a bit confusing, we prefer to discuss them during the first consultation at our office.
+Because most clients find the 30 day hearing request a bit confusing, we prefer to discuss them during the first consultation at our office.
 Call Chestney & Sullivan today to discuss your Atlanta or Georgia DUI at 404.816.8777.

 There are defenses to the administrative license suspension action.
 Many times strategies can be developed for these hearings that may improve chances of success in the criminal case along with preserving your ability to drive.